openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_YOLO_From_Tensorflow.md

 * From [DarkFlow repository](https://github.com/thtrieu/darkflow): configuration files are stored in the `cfg` directory, links to weight files are given in the `README.md` file.
 The files from this repository are adapted for conversion to TensorFlow using DarkFlow.
 * From DarkNet website and repository: configuration files are stored in the `cfg` directory of the [repository](https://github.com/pjreddie/darknet), links to weight files are given on the [YOLOv1](https://pjreddie.com/darknet/yolov1/) and [YOLOv2](https://pjreddie.com/darknet/yolov2/) websites.

-To convert DarkNet YOLOv1 and YOLOv2 models to the IR, follow these steps:
+To convert DarkNet YOLOv1 and YOLOv2 models to the OpenVINO format, follow these steps:

 1. <a href="#install-darkflow">Install DarkFlow </a>
 2. <a href="#yolov1-v2-to-tf">Convert DarkNet YOLOv1 or YOLOv2 model to TensorFlow</a> using DarkFlow